Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics: Next-Generation Panel Data Estimators

-The hierarchical clustering algorithm allows for groups of size 2-3 so that the groups are less than $N$ in order to avoid the incidental parameter bias but enough in that the unit parameters within each group are close enough.
-The algorithm does not require a specification of $G$ and $C$ as in k-means. \cite{FREEMAN2023105498} derive consistency and rate of convergence for the , but not its asymptotic distribution.
+The hierarchical clustering algorithm allows for groups of size 2-3 so that the groups are less than $N$ in order to avoid the incidental parameter bias but enough that the unit parameters within each group are close enough.
+The algorithm does not require a specification of $G$ and $C$ as in k-means.
+Instead, it depends on the choice of a large $m$ in the first step and then on the choice of a truncated $m^\star$, which is the number of estimated factor loadings and factors on which the clustering is based on. \cite{FREEMAN2023105498} derive consistency and the rate of convergence, but not the TSGF-H's asymptotic distribution.